Frequently Asked Questions (FAQs)

 Do the living wage estimates include a reasonable amount of savings and leisure expenditures or go beyond a subsistence wage?

-No, the living wage currently does not factor in savings, leisure expenditures, emergency expenses, or other cost categories beyond basic needs.
-We are open to partnerships that explore this question.
+No, the living wage model currently does not factor in savings, leisure expenditures, emergency expenses, or other cost categories beyond basic needs.

 This Year’s versus Last Year’s Data